sureshgadupu/PDFUtilities-Java/README.md

 • (and potentially more directories as the project grows)

 ## Core Principles
+The main aim of this template is to have rules that are fundamentally backed by software engineering concepts and have a documentation that is usually followed in large software teams.

+The same documentation will form the context for the AI Coding.
+Now, these same rules have been written for Cursor, CLINE and Windsurf custom rules format.
+Thus, having a uniform rule based across these systems.
+And as the context is saved as documentation in the files, so it is platform agnostic.

 This template is built upon two fundamental pillars: